 The OTDR test process is dependent on the equipment type and the fiber optic cable run being tested, as well as the objective(s) of the test.
 However, there are some common OTDR testing procedures that are fundamental to any application.

 Interpreting the OTDR Test Results

 Once the OTDR test is completed, the system will display the OTDR test results in both numeric and graphical formats.
 The x-axis of the display will indicate distance while the y-axis will display signal loss in dB.
-The graph, also called trace, will show where each connection, splice or break is located, with the signal loss and reflection characteristic of each element clearly visible.
+The graph, also called trace, will show where each connector/connection, splice or break is located, with the signal loss and reflection characteristic of each element clearly visible.
 Good OTDR test equipment will translate this trace into an iconic linear view where each element and event is represented as an easy-to-read icon, with pass/fail information visible immediately, and the name of each component/event clearly shown.

 The length of the fiber is calculated based on the index of refraction of the glass in the fiber.
 Therefore, it is important for this value to be set correctly to generate accurate OTDR test results.